Jury finds Trump liable for sexual abuse, awards accuser $5M

 NEW YORK (AP) — A jury found Donald Trump liable Tuesday for sexually abusing advice columnist E. Jean Carroll in 1996, awarding her $5 million in a judgment that could haunt the former president as he campaigns to regain the White House.

-The verdict was announced in a federal courtroom in New York City on the first day of deliberations.
-Jurors rejected Carroll’s claim that she was raped, but found Trump liable for sexual abuse and for defaming Carroll after she made her allegations public.
+The verdict was split: Jurors rejected Carroll’s claim that she was raped, finding Trump responsible for a lesser degree of sexual abuse.
+The judgment adds to Trump’s legal woes and offers vindication to Carroll, whose allegations had been mocked and dismissed by Trump for years.

-Trump chose not to attend the civil trial and was absent when the verdict was read.

-Carroll nodded as the verdict was read.
-Afterward, her lawyers put their arms around her, and she hugged supporters in the gallery, smiling through tears.
+She nodded as the verdict was announced in a New York City federal courtroom only three hours after deliberations had begun, then hugged supporters and smiled through tears.

-Trump’s lawyer, Joseph Tacopina, shook hands with Carroll and hugged her lawyer, Roberta Kaplan.
 As the courtroom cleared, Carroll could be heard laughing and crying.

+Jurors also found Trump liable for defaming Carroll over her allegations.
+Trump did not attend the civil trial and was absent when the verdict was read.

-Trump immediately lashed out with a statement on his social media site, claiming again that he does not know Carroll and referring to the verdict as “a disgrace” and “a continuation of the greatest witch hunt of all time.”
+Trump immediately lashed out on his social media site, claiming that he does not know Carroll and referring to the verdict as “a disgrace” and “a continuation of the greatest witch hunt of all time.”
+He promised to appeal.

+Trump’s lawyer, Joseph Tacopina, shook hands with Carroll and hugged her lawyer, Roberta Kaplan, after the verdict was announced.
+Outside the courthouse, he told reporters the jury’s rejection of the rape claim while finding Trump responsible for sexual abuse was “perplexing” and “strange.”

+“Part of me was obviously very happy that Donald Trump was not branded a rapist,” he said.

+“In terms of a presidential candidate, we’ve not had a civil verdict like this before,” said David Schultz, a Political Science Professor at Hamline University.

+“We already have indications that he’s not doing well with independent voters.
+This could hurt him even more, and with women being 52% of the electorate, I cannot believe this helps Trump also in a general election,” Schultz said.
+“It’s now another thing he has to explain away.
+He’s got to explain away a jury verdict, a defamation of character verdict, a sexual assault verdict.
+This does not help him with his narrative for running for president of the United States.”

-The trial’s outcome was a validation for Carroll, one of more than a dozen women who have accused Trump of sexual assault or harassment.
-She went public in 2019 with her allegation that the Republican raped her in the dressing room of a posh Manhattan department store.
+Carroll was one of more than a dozen women who have accused Trump of sexual assault or harassment.
+She went public in a 2019 memoir with her allegation that the Republican raped her in the dressing room of a posh Manhattan department store.

 Trump, 76, denied it, saying he never encountered Carroll at the store and did not know her.
 He has called her a “nut job” who invented “a fraudulent and false story” to sell a memoir.